maoberlehner/markus-oberlehner-net/content/blog/how-to-drastically-reduce-estimated-input-latency-and-time-to-interactive-of-ssr-vue-applications.md

 Lazy loading and hydration of Vue.js components for SSR powered applications can bring huge performance benefits.
 Keep in mind though, that this technique is highly experimental and as of writing this the `vue-lazy-hydration` plugin is in a very early alpha stage.

 If you're trying out `vue-lazy-hydration` yourself, please let me know how it's going.

+Special thanks to [Rahul Kadyan](https://github.com/znck) who took up my initial idea and improved it greatly.
+The latest version of `vue-lazy-hydration` is basically an opinionated fork of his lazy hydration package: [lazy-hydration](https://github.com/znck/lazy-hydration).